Helm Install

 Authentication

-DB authentication details for PostgREST are stored in a Kubernetes Secret.
+Database authentication details for PostgREST are provided via a Kubernetes Secret.

-• If unset, an existing one must be provided via name.
+• If false, an existing Secret must be provided via ska-db-migrations.dbCredentialsSecretName.

-• In both cases, the Secret must provide the following keys: PGHOST, PGUSER, PGPASSWORD and PGDATABASE.
+• In all cases, the Secret must contain the following keys: PGHOST, PGUSER, PGPASSWORD and PGDATABASE.

 Shared volume